 In Massachusetts, there are three types of property deeds used for real estate transactions: warranty deeds, quitclaim deeds and release deeds.
-Each type of deed offers varying levels of protection and guarantees against flaws in the title of the transferred real estate.
+Each type of deed in Massachusetts offers varying levels of protection and guarantees against flaws in the title of the transferred real estate.
 The vast majority of property in Massachusetts is transferred via a quitclaim deed.
 Home buyers typically receive the same type of deed from a seller that the seller received when purchasing the property.

 Warranty deeds.
 In Massachusetts, a warranty deed generally offers the greatest protection to someone purchasing or receiving the title to a piece of real estate (the grantee).
 A warranty deed includes four basic assurances to the grantee at the time of the transaction.
 The first warranty is the current owner (seller) of the title (the grantor) does own the real estate in fee simple, meaning the grantor has absolute ownership of the property.
 Second, a warranty deed guarantees the property is free from encumbrances (anything that affects or limits the title of the property, such as easements or liens) except for those expressly stated in the deed.
 Third, the warranty deed guarantees that the grantor of the title has the legal right to sell or transfer the property to the grantee.
 Lastly, through the property deed, the grantor promises to defend against any legal claims regarding problems with the title that arose not only during the grantor's ownership period but also before that period.